foenyxr/PokemonUniteBuildTracker/PokemonUnite/BuildsTracker/README.md

 This tracker simplifies the art of build optimization.
 By allowing players to predict and understand the impact of each item combination, the tool empowers them to make informed strategic decisions.
 It’s more than just preparation—it’s about gaining a competitive edge.

 ## Thoughts on Laravel
+Laravel has been a great tool for my web development projects, making things a lot easier and more organized.
+The MVC architecture in Laravel helps keep everything in its place, separating the backend logic from the frontend design.
+This clear structure has made it simple for me to handle both the backend and frontend parts of my projects.
+One of the best things about using Laravel is how much it speeds up my work.
+The built-in tools like Artisan CLI for command-line tasks, and Blade templating for creating dynamic content have saved me a lot of time.
+These tools take care of the repetitive stuff, so I can focus on building features that make my projects stand out.

+Laravel also makes it easy to work with APIs and manage data.
+For example, when I was working on my Pokémon Unite build tracker, Laravel’s tools for handling CRUD operations and integrating external APIs made the whole process smoother and more manageable.
+Laravel also simplifies creating user management systems and dashboards.

 ## License